BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 **BG3MM doesn't work anymore**
 - Use the correct BG3MM version for your patch
 - Click [here](https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.11.1) for the patch 7 version
+- Click [here](https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.11.1) for the patch 6 beta version (same as for patch 7)
 - Click [here](https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.10.0) for the patch 6 version
 - delete your `modsettings.lsx` file if you run into any issues like BG3MM being stuck loading or modsettings not working correctly.